contao/docs/docs/manual/system/settings.de.md

     # Allows to define Symfony Messenger workers (messenger:consume).
 Workers are started every minute using the Contao cron job framework.
     messenger:
+        # Contao provides a way to work on Messenger transports in the web process (kernel.terminate) if there is no real "messenger:consume" worker.
+You can configure its behavior here.'
+        web_worker:

+          # The transports to apply the web worker logic to.
+          transports:     []
+          grace_period:   PT10M # Must be a valid string for \DateInterval()

         workers:

             # Prototype